-At the English Channel, plans and prayers before perilous final leg in long migrants’ journeys
+At the English Channel, plans and prayers before perilous final leg in migrants’ long journeys

 She told Sky News, “I think we feel slightly invaded, I think we feel quite scared because there is no regulations.

-“I would like to see a proper secure process; if these people are running from war then we need to help them, but there are a lot of migrants that are not running from war.”
+“I would like to see a proper secure process; if these people are running from war, then we need to help them, but there are a lot of migrants that are not running from war.”

 On the French side, French police officers on Saturday patrolled the Escardines Beach near a World War II-era military installation.
 After 30 minutes, the French police patrol had already moved on.